Estimated reading time: 4 minutes

 Cankers can also be caused by diseases like Blossom blight, or even by physical damage.

-How to diagnose whether your canker is caused by root rot or Bacterial canker
+How to diagnose whether your canker is caused by Phytophthora or Bacterial canker

-There are a few giveaway signs that your fruit tree might be infected with Phytophthora:
+There are a few signs that your fruit tree might be infected with Phytophthora:

 - Phytophthora cankers will smell sickly sweet if the infection is caused by P. cinnamomi (one of the three different species that cause root rot).
 Bacterial canker, on the other hand, smells sour;